dell/iDRAC-Telemetry-Reference-Tools/tests/Readme.md

 ## Introduction
-# Introduction
-This repository contains a collection of tests telemetry reference tool
+This repository contains a collection of tests for telemetry reference tool
-# Installation
+## Installation
 To install the required packages, run the following commands:

-# Install Pytest
+## Install Pytest
 ```bash
 pip install pytest